Selling A House With Asbestos In Alaska What Homeowners Need To Know

 ACM Regulations in Alaska

-To protect residents from asbestos fiber exposure, Alaska has rules.
-Many repair and demolition projects require property owners to identify and manage asbestos-containing materials.
-The state enforces Title 18, Chapter 31 of the Alaska Statutes and works with the EPA.
+Alaska has measures in place to protect residents from asbestos fiber exposure, and during demolition or renovation of most structures, owners are required to identify and properly manage asbestos-containing material.
+The state works alongside federal oversight from the Environmental Protection Agency (EPA) and enforces its own requirements under Title 18, Chapter 31 of the Alaska Statutes.

 What Do Alaska Asbestos Laws Mean for Property Owners?